 Specialises in late medieval -early modern maritime history, particularly in relation to Bristol.
 His current research interests lie in three main areas:

 Bristol's fifteenth-sixteenth century voyages of discovery.
-He has written four articles in this field and is now running a research project, entitled The Cabot Project, that is pushing forward the research.
+He has written four articles in this field and is running a major research project, entitled The Cabot Project, that is pushing forward the research.

 Irish overseas trade and economic development in the sixteenth century.
 This research is connected to his former ESRC-funded project Ireland-Bristol Trade in the Sixteenth Century (2006-2008).
 He is currently preparing two articles, which are outputs of this project.

 He welcomes proposals on the social or economic aspects of Bristol's medieval or early modern past.
-He would also be happy to supervise work on the maritime history of these periods, or on other aspects of Britain's pre-modern transport history.
-He has supervised co-supervised five research students to completion and is currently involved in supervising five others:
+He would also be happy to supervise work on the maritime history of these periods.
+He has supervised co-supervised eight research students to completion and is currently involved in supervising two others.

-- David Sivier, 'The development of Bridgwater in the medieval and early modern period' (PhD), co-supervisor with Mark Horton
+- David Sivier, 'The development of Bridgwater in the medieval and early modern period' (PhD, 2013), co-supervisor with Mark Horton

-- Claire Tremlett, 'The rise of sartorial consumerism in late sixteenth and early seventeenth century England’ (MPhil), lead supervisor with Ronald Hutton
+- Claire Tremlett, 'The rise of sartorial consumerism in late sixteenth and early seventeenth century England’ (MPhil, 2013)

 - Susan Flavin, 'Consumption and Material Culture in Sixteenth-Century Ireland' (PhD, 2011)